Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 do not need lifetimes because they are stored on the stack, and deallocation is handled when the function returns.
 (Believe it or not, Rust can even store some closures this way.)
-However, anything that is accessed by a pointer needs a lifetimes.
+Nonetheless, anything that is accessed by a pointer has a lifetime.

 In total, lifetimes fulfill two roles for Rust:

 1. To know when to deallocate objects on the heap.

-2. The other is to know when it's safe to dereference a pointer, never mind where it points.
+2. To know when it's safe to dereference a pointer, never mind where it points.

 Now, **you are not in charge of defining lifetimes.**

-Sometimes, however, you will have to give names of existing lifetimes in order to change the default behavior of the compiler.
+Sometimes, however, you will have to give names to existing lifetimes in order to change the default behavior of the compiler.

 # Where do Lifetimes come from?